artichoke/intaglio/README.md

 [![API](https://docs.rs/intaglio/badge.svg)](https://docs.rs/intaglio)
 [![API trunk](https://img.shields.io/badge/docs-trunk-blue.svg)](https://artichoke.github.io/intaglio/intaglio/)

-UTF-8 string and bytestring interner and symbol table.
+UTF-8 string and byte string interner and symbol table.
 Used to implement storage for the [Ruby `Symbol`][symbol] table and the constant name table in [Artichoke Ruby][artichoke].

 > Symbol objects represent names and some strings inside the Ruby interpreter.
 > They are generated using the `:name` and `:"string"` literals syntax, and by